DhavalSharma19/ISSU_Tool_Automation/README.md

 using two vPCs, which is inherently loop-free because of the way spanning-tree works.
 </pre>

-If this shows output ISSU cannot proceed then the show spanning-tree issu-impact failed and the function returns an error. <br>
+If this shows output "ISSU cannot proceed" then the show spanning-tree issu-impact failed and the function returns an error. <br>

 ### Compatibility Check :- <br>
 Execute command "show incompatibility-all nxos + <issu_image>".
 If output contains 'The following configurations on active are incompatible with the system image' means show  incompatibility-all nxos failed and the script throws an error. <br>